-Fecal incontinence is the inability to control bowel movements, causing stool (feces) to leak unexpectedly from the rectum without warning.
+Fecal incontinence is not being able to control bowel movements.
+Stool leaks from the rectum without warning.
 Fecal incontinence ranges from an occasional leakage of stool while passing gas to a complete loss of bowel control.
 Fecal incontinence is sometimes called bowel incontinence.

 Common causes of fecal incontinence include diarrhea, constipation, and muscle or nerve damage.
 The muscle or nerve damage may be associated with aging or with giving birth.

-- Gas and bloating
+- Gas and bloating.

 When to see a doctor